Riccardo Gigante

-Riccardo Gigante (Fiume, 29 January 1881 – Kastav, 4 May 1945) was an Italian irredentist and Fascist politician, who played an important role in the history of Fiume during the interwar period and the Fascist era.
+Riccardo Gigante (29 January 1881 – 4 May 1945) was an Italian irredentist and Fascist politician, who played an important role in the history of Fiume during the interwar period and the Fascist era.

 Biography

 He was born in Fiume when the city was part of the Austro-Hungarian Empire, and after graduation he started a career as a journalist; in 1907, at the age of 26, he became director of the magazine La Giovane Fiume, printed by the homonymous Italian irredentist association of Fiume.
 In 1910 he became president of the association, and was repeatedly persecuted by the Austro-Hungarian authorities for his pro-Italian stance.
 In 1915 he volunteered for the Royal Italian Army during the First World War (despite a severe form of arthritis that afflicted him, resulting in the exemption from military service in the Austro-Hungarian Army and the initial rejection of his enlistment request by the Italian Army), serving as a guide, translator and intelligence officer on the Isonzo Front and earning a War Cross for Military Valor by Italy and a Military Cross by the United Kingdom (as well as a death sentence in absentia for treason by Austria-Hungary), ending the war with the rank of captain in 1917.